-Customers may obtain electric services from non-utility LSEs that provide generation capacity and services in the retail electricity market.
+- Generation services: Customers may obtain electric services from non-utility LSEs that provide generation capacity and services in the retail electricity market.
 Non-utility LSEs may be government-run CCAs that buy electricity for both residential and non-residential customers within their jurisdiction or ESPs who buy electricity for non-residential customers across the state.
-Electric customers may also elect to enroll in the Direct Access program where they can purchase electricity directly from an energy service provider rather than the utility as discussed above.

-- Rates and tariffs: A tariff is a pricing schedule or rate plan that utilities offer to customers.
-Some customers can choose from among an array of tariffs to suit their needs; but other times tariffs apply to customers based on their business activities or the amount of energy they consume.
+Electric customers may also elect to enroll in the Direct Access program where they can purchase electricity directly from an electric service provider rather than the utility as discussed above.
+Finally, customers can choose to install BTM generation assets. - Rates and tariffs: A tariff is a pricing schedule or rate plan that utilities offer to customers.
+Some customers can choose from among an array of tariffs to suit their needs; but other times, tariffs apply to customers based on their business activities or the amount of energy they consume.
 Along with the pricing plan, there may be certain rules for each tariff a utility offers such as the times or seasons when prices will vary, eligibility for a tariff, when/how a customer can join or leave the tariff, what type of meter must be installed and more.
-Examples of rate options include the ability of some customer to choose green tariff that provide that a greater portion of a customer's demand will be meet with carbon free resources and options to move to time-of-use tariff. - Energy Services: Customer participation in energy efficiency programs that offer benefits for reducing load, shifting load, and other accommodations supporting grid reliability.
-This includes service like demand response.
-Customers can engage with their LSEs to better manage energy usage by lowering the amount required.
+Examples of rate options include the ability of some customers to choose a green tariff that provides a greater portion of a customer's demand will met carbon-free resources and options to move to a time-of-use tariff.
+Additional examples are discussed below. - Energy Services: Customers can participate in energy efficiency programs that offer benefits for reducing load, shifting load, and other accommodations that support grid reliability.
+This includes services like demand response.
+Customers can engage with their LSEs to better manage energy usage by lowering the amount require.